gorilla-devs/GDLauncher/README.md

 - Export instances to other launchers
 - Liteloader support
 - Optifine easy-installation support
+- Manage your Minecraft skin directly from the launcher
 - A lot more...

 ## 💾 Compilation